-We have various types of insurance, including general commercial liability insurance and a financial institution bond.
+We have various types of insurance, including general commercial liability insurance and financial institution bonds.
 The adequacy of insurance coverage is evaluated on an ongoing basis, including the cost relative to the benefits.
 However, there can be no assurance that claims will not exceed the limits of available insurance coverage or that any claim or claims will be ultimately satisfied by an insurer.
 A judgment against us in excess of available insurance or in respect of which insurance is not available could have a material adverse effect on our business, financial condition or profitability.
 There can be no assurance that we will be able to obtain insurance coverage on favourable economic terms in the future.

-Risks Related to Our Funds
+Risks Related to Our Funds and Managed Accounts (collectively "Funds")